Rittr/DH-Blog-Rittr/_posts/2021-02-26-tei-project.md

 ![A screenshot of XML/TEI code.
 It is a section of "The Yellow Wallpaper", with some bits of code throughout it](https://rittr.github.io/DH-Blog-Rittr/images/tei-code.png)

 The rest of the process was straightforward, as I had clear instructions and good guidelines to make sure I had marked everything that I needed to.
+I have plenty of experience with code, so this process was easy for me to grasp.
 I really enjoyed this assignment, it was interesting and it helped me wet my feet in XML/TEI code.
 Part of me wishes I had a more complicated part to code, but then again, this was perfect.
 I got a very balanced set of features to code in.